sous-chefs/redisio/README.md

 `redisio` is a resource-first Sous Chefs cookbook for installing Redis and managing Redis server and Sentinel instances with systemd.

+Upgrading from version 7 requires recipe and attribute migrations.
+Read the [version 8 upgrade guide](UPGRADING.md) before changing the cookbook constraint.

 ## Supported Platforms

 - Amazon Linux 2023